berke-ozcan/berke-ozcan/README.md

 # Hello!

 I'm Berke Özcan.
-I've been programming since middle school.
+I'm a hardworking, motivated and dedicated computer engineering student with a background in programming.
+I always look forward to be a master of my area and work hard for it since I was in middle school.
+I always give importance to developing myself.

 ## My Skills

-Godot - GDScript

-Visual C#

-Android Studio - Java
+C#, C, Python, Java
+Godot & GDScript, Unity
+Project Management
+Microsoft Office
+Computer Vision, YOLO Algorithms
+Image Processing, OpenCV
+Problem Solving

 ## My pages